phenixdigital/phoenix_storybook/guides/components.md

 ## Late evaluation

-In some cases, you want to pass to your variation attributes a complex value which should be evaluated at runtime but not in code preview (where you rather want to see the orignal expression).
+In some cases, you want to pass to your variation attributes a complex value which should be evaluated at runtime but not in code preview (where you rather want to see the original expression).

 For instance with the following variation of a `Modal` component.